noncorpus/DnD5e/campaign_notes/README.md

 Joined also by the following Passengers:
-Azbara Jos - Man with large hat and maroon robes (near cultists) - fairly old Gemma Greensliver - Female gnome - leather armor and two daggers- surly
+Azbara Jos - Man with large hat and maroon robes (near cultists) - fairly old Jana Greensliver - Female gnome - leather armor and two daggers- surly

 Stag gives bow to Baldric